davidthorn/swift-json-wireframe/README.md

 ># WARNING
 The application will still crash at this point if you run it, because it cannot detect the `home` route.

+The `root`'s route can contain any name, just as long as a `route` with that name has been defined within the `routes` key value pair.
+See below for further information about creating a `route`.

 # Route Definition

 A `route` is a way of saying a `Screen`.